fidian/PrettyCSS/docs/Functions.md

 parseFile(filename, callback, options)
 ```

 Reads the contents of filename, runs those contents through the `parse()` method, and finally calls your callback.
 Your callback's function signature should look like `function (err, parser)`.  `err` is an error exception that happened or `null` if there were no problems.
 The `parser` parameter is a Parser object that the parse() method returned.
-The `option` object's properties are detailed in [Beautifer Options]
+The `option` object's properties are detailed in [Beautifier Options].

-[Beautifer Options]: BeautiferOptions.md
+[Beautifier Options]: BeautifierOptions.md
 [Browserify]: https://github.com/substack/node-browserify
 [node.js]: http://nodejs.org
 [shim.js]: ../lib/shim.js